Property Tax Bills

 For purposes of this section, a tax bill includes both the tax bill and separate statements referenced in Tax Code Section 31.01.

-The tax bill is required to include the following information:
+Tax Code Section 31.01 requires tax bills to include the following information:

 - the property subject to the tax;